Introduction to Streams

 The entry ID returned by the XADD command, and identifying univocally each entry inside a given stream, is composed of two parts:

-If for some reason the user needs incremental IDs that are not related to time but are actually associated to another external system ID, as previously already observed, the XADD command can take an explicit ID instead of the
+If for some reason the user needs incremental IDs that are not related to time but are actually associated to another external system ID, as previously mentioned, the XADD command can take an explicit ID instead of the

 * wildcard ID that triggers auto-generation, like in the following examples: